esg

-What Is ESG and Why Does It Matter?
+What is ESG and Why Does It Matter?

 In recent years, more businesses and investors have shown increased interest in following ESG criteria.
 Now, many are opting to prove transparency and ethics through financial interests.
+Environmental, Social, and Governance, is a framework used by companies to assess their impact on sustainability and social responsibility.

-As a result, companies are now developing products that exclusively follow ESG criteria.
-With increasing interest in ESG criteria and newer generations of investors, many financial advisors have an ESG platform to cater to these criteria.
+As a result, companies are now developing products that exclusively follow environmental, social, and governance criteria.
+With increasing interest in this criteria and newer generations of investors, many financial advisors have an ESG platform to cater to these criteria.

-What is ESG
+What is ESG?

 Not every business strictly adheres to ESG criteria while performing financial reports.
-Recently, companies have begun implementing pieces of ESG in other annual or sustainability reports
+Recently, companies have begun implementing pieces of environmental, social, and governance in other annual or sustainability reports

-When a business states they follow ESG criteria, what does this mean?
-ESG-practicing companies declare they conduct ethical business practices in the three areas ESG covers.
-Companies use various strategies and solutions to comply with ESG standards.
+When a business states they follow environmental, social, and governance criteria, what does this mean?
+ESG-practicing companies declare they conduct ethical business practices in the three areas.
+Companies use various strategies and solutions to comply with environmental, social, and governance standards.

-Types of ESG criteria
+Types of Criterias

 Environmental